All Episodes

 The Supreme Court is the absolutely last place.

-They may have been able to play pretty nice today, but he called her an extremist ideological judge, and then called her an activist judge, which is almost laughable to call an originalist textualist an activist judge.
+They may have been able to play pretty nice today, but he called her an extremist ideological judge and then called her an activist judge, which is almost laughable to call an originalist textualist an activist judge.

-It's coming, Sean, and it'll be coming in the questioning tomorrow and Wednesday, and that's when it's gonna get heated and nasty.
+It's coming, Sean, and it'll be coming in the questioning tomorrow and Wednesday.

 And I think Judge Barrett.

-What do you think why are they now claiming that this is court packing when it doesn't even meet the definition of court packing?
+Why are they now claiming that this is court packing when it doesn't even meet the definition of court packing?

-And all twenty-nine times there's been a vacancy on the Supreme Court during uh presidential election years, every president has made a nomination.
+And all 29 times there's been a vacancy on the Supreme Court during presidential election years.

-Uh Jay Christian Adams.
+Jay Christian Adams.

-Well, that's because the Democrats live in a Orwellian world where up is down and and and and right is wrong, and so they call it court packing when the president exercises his constitutional authority to fill a vacancy.
+And so they call it court packing when the president exercises his constitutional authority to fill a vacancy.

 It's there in the Constitution.

-But Sean, you know they're not big fans of the Constitution.
+But, Sean, you know, they're not big fans of the Constitution.

-They're they're fans of getting rid of it.
+They're fans of getting rid of it.

-Um and everything else that they're planning, this uh and amnesty for illegal immigrants, it seems like the biggest push for a power grab by status ever in history.
+And amnesty for illegal immigrants, it seems like the biggest push for a power grab by status ever in history.

 I agree.